SNP’s auditors resigned ’round about October’, reveals Humza Yousaf

 Mr Murrell was later released without charge “pending further investigation”, the force said.

-Mr Yousaf, who only became SNP leader just over two weeks ago, was pressed over whether Mr Murrell should have his membership suspended while the probe is continuing.
+Mr Yousaf, who only became SNP leader just over two weeks ago, was pressed on whether Mr Murrell should have his membership suspended while the probe is continuing.

 The First Minister said while it was “undoubtedly serious” that the former chief executive had been interviewed under caution, he did not think he should be suspended from the party.